Clothing Donation Receipt Template

 Determining the Deduction Value of a Clothing Donation

 The IRS offers deductions for clothing based on each item’s fair market value (the value it would be sold in the general marketplace in its current condition).
 Donated clothing has to be in good condition or better to have a tax-deductible fair market value.
 While some charitable organizations create valuation guides for their donors, this is not always the case.
+The following information can help clothing donors determine the fair market values of their donated clothing items:

 • Cost of replacing a damaged or lost version of the article;